 When the train stopped at Kulai, I saw it stopped just beside the platform, then suddenly reversed a little, then it moved forward again and it stopped at a track a little away from the platform.
 Probably it was supposed to stop to let an oncoming train go, but a pointsman at first mistakenly switched the train.
 I wonder if such mistakes would be Malaysian.

 At about 8:30 pm, the train arrived at Johor Bahru, stopping for a while for passport control by immigration officers coming onto the train.
 They checked each passenger’s passport, took away a disembarkation card of Malaysia, and signed with a red pen on a visas page of the passport.
 It meant that we departed Malaysia.
 An immigration office was in the station building.
 Passengers from JB were to have passport control in the office as well.

 About ten minutes later everybody’s passport control was complete and all passengers from JB got aboard as well.
 Then the train moved again, crossed Causeway, and stopped at Woodlands Checkpoint, where everybody was forced to get off with luggage.
-When we entered into the building there were immigration counters in charge of passport control of Singapore.
-We had to fill out a disembarkation card, hand it in to the officer in the booth along with a passport, and had the visas page of the passport stamped for entry.
-Every sign in the building was written in English, and scents in the air was as floral as in Changi Airport, in contrast with the garbage smell in Malaysia.
-The officer smiled at me when she invited me, unlike immigration officers in anywhere else.
+When we entered the building there were immigration counters in charge of passport control of Singapore.
+We had to fill out a disembarkation card, hand in it to the officer in the booth along with a passport, and had the visas page of the passport stamped for entry.
+Every sign in the building was written in English, and scents in the air were as floral as in Changi Airport, in contrast with the garbage smell in Malaysia.
+The officer smiled at me when she invited me, unlike immigration officers anywhere else.

 After finishing immigration, we had our luggage screened and cleared customs, and then we had to wait in a wide waiting room until the train got ready.